 Kreacher had cackled at him.
-"Kreacher watched him, Kreacher saw him tear through the house as a filthy werewolf, it attacked the vile blood traitors and the Mudbloods it did!
+"Kreacher watched him, Kreacher saw him tear through the house as a filthy werewolf.
+It attacked the vile blood traitors and the Mudbloods, it did!
 Kreacher is happy that Harry Potter rid this ancient and noble house of them, my Mistress would be so happy!"

-Kreacher's smirk had widened to show his teeth in a vicious smile at that thought before he heaved in a breath, almost excited and perversely pleased by what had gone on last night and carried on digging the knife in deeper as Harry stood holding him to the wall, completely stunned.
+Kreacher's smirk had widened to show his teeth in a vicious smile at that thought before he heaved in a breath, almost excited and perversely pleased by what had gone on last night and he carried on digging the knife in deeper as Harry stood holding him to the wall, completely stunned.

 "The traitors pleaded with the beast, but the filthy half breed killed them and fell asleep cleaning its fur of blood in the front parlour and it woke up there when the moon was replaced by the sun!"

 Harry dropped the miserable elf, watching it scuttle off before he slid to the floor when his shaking knees had refused to hold him up any longer.
-He had known the house was impossible to breach; the Fidelius charm wouldn't have allowed Kreacher to bring anyone through the wards and into the house or Sirius would have killed him before now.
+He had known that the house was impossible to breach; the Fidelius charm wouldn't have allowed Kreacher to bring anyone through the wards and into the house or Sirius would have killed him long before now.
 He had ignored that fact because his mind didn't want to think of the obvious.
 That someone must have been let through the wards, had been keyed into the Fidelius charm and had been in the house when this had happened…and he was the only one left alive.

 He had touched the place where he had been bitten by Remus a month ago and felt fear grip him.
-If Remus had been contagious when he had bitten him, then it made sense that he was a werewolf now too, Kreacher had seen him, he looked around and felt tears burning his eyes as he saw a glassy eyed Ginny, torn from shoulder to neck, a killing bite made by a large animal, like a werewolf.
+If Remus had been contagious when he had bitten him, then it made sense that he was a werewolf now too, Kreacher had seen him, he looked around and he felt tears burning his eyes as he saw a glassy eyed Ginny, torn from shoulder to neck, a killing bite made by a large animal, like a werewolf.

-Mrs Weasley was near Ginny's body, a little closer to the bedroom he had shared with Ron, she was in a protective stance still, even though she was slumped against the wall, wand still clutched in her hand.
+Mrs Weasley was near Ginny's body, a little closer to the bedroom that he had shared with Ron, she was in a protective stance still, even though she was slumped against the wall, wand still clutched in her hand.
 She had died first, deep welts cut into her body, shredding her pyjamas and the flesh underneath, like razor sharp claws had sunk into her body and torn outwards, ripping up her insides.
 It must have been a very painful death and he sobbed dryly for her.

 He looked then to Hermione, the only other body on this floor, spread eagled as if something large and heavy had tackled her, her neck at an odd angle, obviously broken, the bone speared through her skin, a glistening, bright white spear of bone.
 A memory flashed through his mind, the sensation of a tongue wrapping around that jut of bone, licking it clean of hot blood.
 His memory…his tongue.

-That was when he had lost the battle with his roiling stomach and he had vomited hard onto the floor, clutching at his heaving belly as he purged himself of everything he had eaten, sickened to see clumps of human flesh coming from his belly.
+That was when he had lost the battle with his roiling stomach and he had vomited hard onto the floor, clutching at his heaving belly as he purged himself of everything that he had eaten, sickened to see clumps of human flesh coming from his belly.
 It had been him, he had done this to them, he had killed his only family in the world who had loved and cared for him.

 Sirius was tired as he helped ease a limping Remus down the street and onto the corner of Grimmauld Place.
-It was early evening and last night had been a bad full moon that had run the both of them ragged and left them both with healing bruises and cuts.
+It was early evening and last night had been a bad full moon that had run the both of them ragged and had left them both with healing bruises and cuts.
 Blue moons usually were bad as the second full moon in a single calendar month taxed Remus body to its absolute limits with two painful transformations in under a month.